1. Blog

 Monterey, CA (Nov)

 With a victory in the Golden State, the Monterey Bay Half follows in the winning footsteps of its celebrated sister race, the Big Sur International Marathon.
-And for good reason — like BSIM, finishers hail Monterey Bay as a “must-do, bucket-list type race” with a “great coastal course.”
-Unlike Big Sur’s hilly profile, however, MBHM’s flat, fast route appeals to first-timers as well as runners in search of a personal best.
-The dramatic course hugs the coastline, leading runners past historic Cannery Row (popularized by the 1945 John Steinbeck novel) and the world-famous Monterey Bay Aquarium as waves crash against the rocky shore.
-And all runners who finish within the 3½ hour time limit receive MBHM’s distinctive, locally hand-crafted ceramic finisher medallion.
+And for good reason — like BSIM, finishers hail Monterey Bay as “otterly picturesque” and a “must-do, bucket-list type race.”
+Unlike Big Sur’s hilly profile, however, MBHM’s flat, fast route appeals to first-timers as well as runners chasing a personal best.
+The dramatic course hugs the coastline, passing historic Cannery Row and the world-famous Monterey Bay Aquarium as waves crash against the rocky shore.
+And all runners who finish within the 3½ hour time limit receive MBHM’s distinctive, locally handcrafted ceramic finisher medallion.

 Colorado